skgtmf7/VBLR9_MSc_Clinical_Neuroscience/README.md

 This repository contains all of the analysis scripts used for my MSc project (2025/2026)

+Note: working directories and file paths within each script will need to be edited to match local environment before running.

 1. ## mQTL clumping
    Clean mQTL datasets
    Clump mQTLs to account for linkage disequilibrium (LD) using PLINK2 (MHC region clumped separately)